apache/spark/docs/apache-airflow/security/kerberos.rst

 '''''''''''

 Please note that at this time, not all hooks have been adjusted to make use of this functionality.
-Also it does not integrate kerberos into the web interface and you will have to rely on network level security for now to make sure your service remains secure.
+Also it does not integrate Kerberos into the web interface and you will have to rely on network level security for now to make sure your service remains secure.

 Celery integration has not been tried and tested yet.
 However, if you generate a key tab for every host and launch a ticket renewer next to every worker it will most likely work.

-Enabling kerberos
+Enabling Kerberos
 '''''''''''''''''

 Airflow
 ^^^^^^^

-To enable kerberos you will need to generate a (service) key tab.
+To enable Kerberos you will need to generate a (service) key tab.

 .. code-block:: bash